 That's why more businesses are taking a more proactive approach with their marketing — and taking their efforts online.
-Below are a few of the main reasons that the word-of-mouth method shouldn’t be used on its own and how you can supplement your traditional growth tactics with the inbound marketing methodology.
+Below are a few of the main reasons that the word-of-mouth method should be supplemented with an inbound marketing strategy.

 Expanding To New Markets Will Be Difficult

-If you’re looking to avoid risk, expanding to new markets is essential — but relying only on organic word-of-mouth referrals can make it difficult to do so.
-Customers referring your business to other industry professionals only have so much reach; your existing clients are certainly helping to establish you as a trusted brand, but they’re likely only going to be referring you to people within their own field and region, so eventually, the results of these referrals will fade.
+If you’re looking to avoid risk, expanding to new markets is essential — but relying only on organic word-of-mouth referrals can make it challenging to do so.
+Customers referring your business to other industry professionals only have so much reach.
+Your existing clients are certainly helping to establish you as a trusted brand, but they’re likely only going to be referring you to people within their field and region, so eventually, the results of these referrals will fade.

 You Have Less Control Over Lead Generation Efforts

-If you’re solely relying on word-of-mouth referrals, you’re essentially only depending upon your clients to get the word out rather than taking initiative yourself.
-This can result in highly inconsistent sales, as the amount of referral leads coming in can vary greatly from month to month.
-It can be stressful, especially when you're trying to focus on other parts of your business.
-Crafting a lead generation strategy that makes sense for your brand is far more efficient.
+If you’re solely relying on word-of-mouth referrals, you’re essentially only depending upon your clients to get the word out rather than taking the initiative yourself.
+This can result in highly inconsistent sales, as the amount of referral leads coming in can vary significantly from month to month.
+It can be stressful, especially when you're trying to focus on other parts of your business, but crafting a lead generation strategy that makes sense for your brand is far more efficient.

 And as much as your customers appreciate your work and believe in your brand, they’re not keeping your business top-of-mind at all times; they have their own business to focus on.
-Your clients may be the most loyal, trustworthy people around, but they aren’t salespeople.
 You know your business more than anyone else.
 Who knows how to best market your services or products better than you and your own team?